Will CSOs solve the climate crisis? • Written by Acre's Marie Cloherty for Business Leader

 In this guest article, Marie Cloherty, Executive Director of Sustainable Business at Acre, discusses what can be done following last year’s COP27 and the lack of action against the climate crisis.

 Last year’s COP27 left many feeling flat.
 I was one of them.
-And let’s be honest – the conference fell short of any real commitments to decarbonise with the speed and urgency that is necessary.
+And let’s be honest – the conference fell short of any real commitments to decarbonize with the speed and urgency that is necessary.
 As global temperatures continue to rise, it’s clear that businesses will need to take the most action to solve the challenges we now face.

 So what can be done?
 Firstly, a clear and defined step change within a business is crucial.
 Unless we all treat the climate crisis as a priority, the world and its resources will fundamentally dissipate.
 Businesses cannot afford to behave as they always have, where they consistently put profit over purpose.